 Careers & Internships in African American Studies

-Check out the National Black Studies Council website for 500 answers.
+Check out the National Black Studies Council website for 500 answers

-Many African American Studies majors have gone on to graduate school and carved for themselves influential careers in a variety of fields, including law, the performing arts, international affairs, religion, politics, education, and business.
+Many African American Studies students have gone on to graduate school and carved for themselves influential careers in a variety of fields, including law, the performing arts, international affairs, religion, politics, education, and business.

 African American Studies graduates are well-prepared to enter careers in social service, education, legal services and graduate school in multiple disciplines.

-There are many possible career paths for students who major or minor in African American Studies.
+There are many possible career paths for students who minor in African American Studies.
 As is true for most liberal arts majors and minors, some of these career paths will require further study.

 • Actor, Filmmaker, Director, Producer